Factbox: EU divisions over migration to resurface under new plan

+About two-thirds of the latter group are expected to fail to win asylum and should be sent away.
+The current rate of returns is around 30%.

+The plan would also seek to support foreign states in stemming migration before people reach Europe.

-It would also legally oblige all member states, in exchange for funding from the EU budget, to host their share of refugees - something rejected by Poland, Hungary, Austria, Slovenia, the Czech Republic and others.
+It would also legally oblige all member states, in exchange for funding from the EU budget, to host some refugees - something rejected by Poland, Hungary, Austria, Slovenia, the Czech Republic and others.

-Here is how the “mandatory solidarity mechanism” would work, as described to Reuters by EU officials and diplomats familiar with the European Commission blueprint.
+Here are details of the new blueprint presented by the European Commission.

 DURING REGULAR IMMIGRATION FLOWS

-* Every year, the Commission will issue a projection of how many refugees each member state will need to take, based on the size of its economy and population, as well as estimated numbers of arrivals.
+* Every year, the Commission will issue a projection of how many refugees each member state should take, based on the size of its economy and population, as well as estimated numbers of arrivals.

-* For those who arrive, EU states would make voluntary pledges of how many asylum-seekers and migrants they would host or return to their country of origin.
+* For arrivals, EU states would make voluntary pledges of how many asylum-seekers and migrants they would host or return to their country of origin.

-* They can also offer capacity-building, meaning assistance on the ground in southern arrival countries Greece, Spain, Italy or Malta.
+* They can also offer assistance on the ground in southern arrival countries Greece, Spain, Italy or Malta.

-* If those pledges do not add up to at least 70% or more of the numbers the southern nations receive, the Commission will go back to member states and can assign each of them up to 50% of their hosting quota.
+* If those pledges do not add up to at least 70% or more of the numbers the southern nations receive, the Commission - through a new scheme dubbed “critical mass correction mechanism” - will go back to member states and can assign each of them up to 50% of their “fair share” hosting quota.

-* On returns, should an EU country commit to send an unsuccessful asylum-seeker back but the person is still in Europe eight months later, the country would be obliged to host them.
-The European Commission aims for a 70% success rate for returns, compared to around 30% currently.
+* On returns, should an EU country commit to send an unsuccessful asylum-seeker back but the person is still in Europe eight months later, the country would have to take them in while continuing to try send them back from their own soil.

 * Should an EU state fail to honour its obligations, the Commission can start infringement procedures against them, a legal case for violating the bloc’s laws.
 Offenders could incur hefty fines, but the process takes years.